 Pride Link (Greenville, SC)

-Pride Link is a 501c3 nonprofit that exists to improve the quality of life for all LGBTQ+ people in Upstate, South Carolina.
+Our mission is to improve the quality of life for all LGBTQ+ people in Upstate, South Carolina.
 We envision a thriving Upstate, SC community where all LGBTQ+ people are strong, safe, and successful.